Lakefield Airport

-Lakefield Airport (ICAO: KCQA, FAA LID: CQA) is a publicly owned, public use airport located four miles south of Celina, Ohio.
+Lakefield Airport (Note: The airport formerly used the FAA location identifier 7G9.) is a publicly owned, public use airport located four miles south of Celina, Ohio, United States.
 The airport sits on 122 acres at an elevation of 894 feet.

+History

+Two World War II veterans, Richard Iehle and Robert Helfrich, purchased the 47 acre field in December 1947 with plans to operate it as a flight school.
+Following the airport's purchase earlier that month, a livestock exchange was established there in May 1953.

+A fundraising drive in 1961 enabled the purchase of the airport for the county.
+New lights and radios were purchased for the airport in March 1963.
+A contract for construction of four hangars was awarded four months later.
+Construction of a 3,200 ft grass runway began in September 1964.
+A contract to pave the 3,800 ft runway was awarded in June 1966.
+The airport was dedicated on 17 August 1966.
+An 896 sqft addition to the shop hangar was authorized in 1969.

+Construction of a parallel grass runway was approved in July 1979.
+The airport was closed for three months in 1982–1983.

+The removal of trees in a nearby cemetery that would be obstructions to a planned expansion caused complaints from residents in 1990.

+The airport announced a two-phase plan to extend the runway to 4,900 ft in December 1998.

-The Lakefield Airport Authority received a $135,000 grant from the Federal Aviation Administration in 2022 to purchase extra land for land development.
+The Lakefield Airport Authority received a $135,000 grant from the Federal Aviation Administration in 2022 to purchase extra land for development.
 The airport received an additional $95,000 grant in 2023 to conduct an airport drainage study.

 Facilities and aircraft

 The airport has one runway.
 It is designated as runway 8/26 and measures 4400 x 75 ft (1341 x 23 m) and is paved with asphalt.

 Based on the 12-month period ending August 24, 2023, the airport has 12,045 airport operations per year, an average of 33 per day.
 It was 99% general aviation and 1% air taxi.
 For the same time period, 20 aircraft were based at the airport, all single-engine airplanes.

 The airport has a fixed-base operator that sells both avgas and Jet A fuel.